osiegmar/logback-gelf/README.md

   IP packet fragmentation.
 This is also the recommended minimum.
   Maximum supported chunk size is 65,467 bytes.
 * **useCompression**: If true, compression of GELF messages is enabled.
 Default: true.
+* **messageIdSupplier**: The mechanism that supplies unique message ids that are required by the GELF UDP protocol.
+Default: `de.siegmar.logbackgelf.MessageIdSupplier`.

 `de.siegmar.logbackgelf.GelfTcpAppender`